KatherineMichel/digital-commonplace/README.md

 https://twitter.com/patrickc/status/1404217558266351617 | Patrick Collison on Twitter: "Dang's principles for online forums are quite interesting. • Curiosity withers under repetition. • Generic discussion is not interesting. • We want reflective rather than reflexive conversation. • Diffs are what make a conversation interesting. https://t.co/GLIUk4WCJc" / Twitter

 https://twitter.com/allafarce/status/1387912036542078979 | Dave Guarino on Twitter: "Belated share, but this @18f post on web app architectural choices for govt strongly resonated with me.
 TLDR: 1.
 Static site 2.
 Server rendered app 3. ^, but with a little JS 4.
 Single page app Choose the first approach of the above that can meet the need." / Twitter

+https://jvns.ca/blog/2021/10/21/how-to-get-useful-answers-to-your-questions/ | How to get useful answers to your questions https://jvns.ca/blog/good-questions/ | How to ask good questions

 Important
 https://stackoverflow.com/help/minimal-reproducible-example | How to create a Minimal, Reproducible Example - Help Center - Stack Overflow